-- Higher Education Federal Mineral Lease Revenues Fund; - Higher Education Maintenance and Reserve Fund; - Local Government Permanent Fund; - Local Government Mineral Impact Fund; - Colorado Water Conservation Board (CWCB) Construction Fund; - Perpetual Base Account of the Severance Tax Trust Fund; and - Local Government Severance Tax Fund.
+- Higher Education Federal Mineral Lease Revenues Fund;

+- Higher Education Maintenance and Reserve Fund;

+- Local Government Permanent Fund;

+- Local Government Mineral Impact Fund; and

+- Local Government Severance Tax Fund.

-In addition, effective January 1, 2011, the Governor is prohibited from restricting expenditures of money in each of these funds for the purpose of reserving the money for a future transfer to the General Fund.
+In addition, effective January 1, 2011, the Governor is prohibited from restricting the expenditure of the moneys in each of these funds for the purpose of reserving the moneys for a future transfer to the General Fund.